Exact logic

 Neudash acts as the integration layer between your email, practice management software, and calendar.
 It doesn’t replace Clio or LEAP — it fills the gaps between them.

-With courts increasingly enforcing strict compliance with practice directions, and law societies mandating documented deadline management systems, having an automated system isn’t just about avoiding malpractice — it’s about meeting your professional obligations.
+With courts increasingly enforcing strict compliance with practice directions, and law societies mandating documented deadline management systems, an automated system does more than reduce malpractice risk — it helps meet professional obligations.

 In Australia, the Legal Profession Uniform Law requires practitioners to maintain adequate records and systems.
 A documented, automated deadline tracking system demonstrates compliance in a way that “I put it in my personal calendar” never will.